jtl5770/goleds/Hardware.md

 The next image show the connectors that are attached to the Pi (as far as it can be seen there.
-The one and lonely connection at the left can be ignored, this is the remains of an older experiment)
+The one and lonely connection at the left has been added later when I realized I had to drive 2 LED stripes and needed to hack another device into the multiplexer)

 ![Closeup of the Raspberry Pi](images/goleds-box-raspi.jpg)